-Some people tell me they want to be married because of love and others (like this woman) say they want out of marriage because they no longer feel love.
+Some people tell me they want to be married because of love and others say they want out of marriage because they no longer love.
 This has led me to ask some questions about the nature of love.

-What is love?
+What exactly is this thing we call love?
 Is it something we can fall in and fall out of?
 Is it chemistry?
 Infatuation?
 Is it an emotional response or a choice?
 I’ve concluded that we must distinguish two dimensions of love.

 1. Being in love